Mathematics & Natural Science

 St. Isidore of Seville

-The Mathematics Minor is a great way to enhance your education, increase your set of skills, learn interesting mathematics, and see how it's used in your field.
-From a professional standpoint a Mathematics Minor can help your degree stand out to prospective employers.
+The Mathematics Major and Minor are great ways to enhance your education, increase your set of skills, learn interesting mathematics, and see how it's used in your field.
+From a professional standpoint a Mathematics Major or Minor can help your degree stand out to prospective employers.
 It will allow you to work in many computer-related jobs.
 It is also good preparation if you plan to take the Engineer in Training exam.
 Anyone considering entering the teaching profession will find their employment prospects are proportional to the number of mathematics courses taken.

+Mathematics has always been considered to be an essential part of a liberal education: the unique simplicity of its subject matter allows its students to practice logical thought in a realm in which truth is readily apparent; and its instrumental use opens insights into the nature of physical reality that are not apparent by other means.
 Christendom offers one elementary course in Euclidean Geometry and another in the historical development and philosophical aspects of mathematics.
-Both courses help the student understand the place of mathematics in man’s understanding of the world around him.
-College Algebra and several more advanced courses deepen a student’s mathematical knowledge, as well as preparing him for programs in business, engineering, mathematics, or science.
+College Algebra and several more advanced courses deepen a student’s mathematical knowledge, as well as prepare him for programs in business, engineering, mathematics, or science.
 Any of the courses in mathematics fulfills the one course requirement of the core curriculum.
+In all courses the student is helped to understand the place of mathematics in man’s understanding of the world around him.

-A student may obtain a minor in mathematics by completing 18 credit hours of 200 or above level mathematics courses (General Physics can also be used to complete the mathematics minor).
+A student may obtain a minor in mathematics by completing 18 credit hours of 300 level or above mathematics courses.
+These must include MATH 302 and MATH 303; no more than two General Physics courses can be used to complete the mathematics minor.
 The minor generally corresponds to the first two years of an undergraduate degree in mathematics.
-Courses are for 3 credit hours unless otherwise noted.
-A course grade of at least C-minus is necessary for a course to fulfill the department’s requirements for a minor.

 MATH 101 Introduction to Mathematical Thought This course focuses on our changing conception of the notion of extension leading to the rise of the various branches of mathematics and the application of mathematics to describing the universe.